Navneetkumar13/GEEKTRUST--Water-Management/README.md

 # How to run the code

-We have provided scripts to execute the code.

 Use `run.sh` if you are Linux/Unix/macOS Operating systems and `run.bat` if you are on Windows.

 Internally both the scripts run the following commands